Training Diffusion Models with Reinforcement Learning: Experimental Evaluation

 \subsection{Algorithm Comparisons}

-We begin by evaluating all methods on the compressibility, incompressibility, and aesthetic quality tasks, as these tasks isolate the effectiveness of the RL approach from considerations relating to automated VLM reward evaluation.
+We begin by evaluating all methods on the compressibility, incompressibility, and aesthetic quality tasks, as these tasks isolate the effectiveness of the RL approach from considerations relating to the VLM reward function.
 We use Stable Diffusion v1.4 \citep{rombach2022latent} as the base model for all experiments.
 Compressibility and incompressibility prompts are sampled uniformly from all 398 animals in the ImageNet-1000 \citep{deng2009imagenet} categories.
 Aesthetic quality prompts are sampled uniformly from a smaller set of 45 common animals.

 As shown qualitatively in Figure~\ref{fig:alg_samples}, \methodours{} is able to effectively adapt a pretrained model with only the specification of a reward function and without any further data curation.
-The strategies found to optimize each reward are nontrivial; for example, to maximize LAION-predicted aesthetic quality, \methodours{} transforms a model that produces naturalistic images into one that produces stylized line drawings.
-To maximize compressibility, \methodours{} removes backgrounds and applies a Gaussian blur to what remains.
-To maximize incompressibility, \methodours{} finds artifacts that are difficult for the JPEG compression algorithm to encode, such as high-frequency noise and sharp edges, and occasionally produces multiple entities.
+The strategies found to optimize each reward are nontrivial; for example, to maximize LAION-predicted aesthetic quality, \methodours{} transforms a model that produces naturalistic images into one that produces artistic drawings.
+To maximize compressibility, \methodours{} removes backgrounds and applies smoothing to what remains.
+To maximize incompressibility, \methodours{} finds artifacts that are difficult for the JPEG compression algorithm to encode, such as high-frequency noise and sharp edges.
 Samples from \methodrwr{} are provided in Appendix~\ref{app:more_samples} for comparison.

 We provide a quantitative comparison of all methods in Figure~\ref{fig:alg_comparison}.
-We plot the attained reward as a function of the number of queries to the reward function, as reward evaluation becomes the limiting factor in many practical applications. \methodours{} shows a clear advantage over \methodrwr{} on all tasks, demonstrating that formulating the denoising process as an MDP and estimating the policy gradient directly is more effective than optimizing a reward-weighted lower bound on likelihood.
+We plot the attained reward as a function of the number of queries to the reward function, as reward evaluation becomes the limiting factor in many practical applications. \methodours{} shows a clear advantage over \methodrwr{} on all tasks, demonstrating that formulating the denoising process as a multi-step MDP and estimating the policy gradient directly is more effective than optimizing a reward-weighted variational bound on log-likelihood.
 Within the \methodours{} class, the importance sampling estimator slightly outperforms the score function estimator, likely due to the increased number of optimization steps.
 Within the \methodrwr{} class, the performance of weighting schemes is comparable, making the sparse weighting scheme preferable on these tasks due to its simplicity and reduced resource requirements.